osiegmar/logback-awslogs-json-encoder/README.md

 * **messageLayout**: Message format for messages without an exception.
 Default: `"%m%nopex"`.
 * **fullMessageLayout**: Message format for messages with an exception.
 Default: `"%m%n"`.
 * **staticFields**: Additional, static fields to include.
 Defaults: none.
+* **includeStaticFieldsAsJsonNode**: If false, static fields will be included at root level JSON.
+Default: true.